 Overview of HAI control and prevention activities

-These reports are written by Swissnoso as part of its consultancy mandate with the FOPH.
+These reports on the epidemiology of HAIs are written by Swissnoso as part of its consultancy mandate with the FOPH.
 They provide information on all activities and measures taken by Swissnoso to combat and prevent HAIs as part of the NOSO strategy.
-For example, they provide an overview of the further development of the national monitoring system.
-They also describe pilot studies investigating the parameters that could lead to a potential reduction in healthcare-associated infections.
-The second report also – for the first time – includes data on the transmission of COVID-19 in hospitals and care homes.
+For example, they provide an overview of the development of the national monitoring system, but also of antibiotic resistance.
+Recommendations are made on the basis of the observations.

 Contact